 Do Microphones Need Magnetism To Work Properly?
-Dynamic mics (moving-coil and ribbon) convert energy via electromagnetic induction and have magnets built around their diaphragms.
+Dynamic mics (moving-coil and ribbon) convert energy via electromagnetic induction and have built-in magnets around their diaphragms.
 Additionally, any mic with a transformer also requires magnets to function as designed.
 Transformerless FET condenser mics, conversely, do not require magnetism.

 So the answer is sometimes yes and sometimes no. It really depends on the microphone in question.
-In this article, we’ll discuss in detail why some microphones need magnetism and why some others do not.
-I’ll share mic examples to help illustrate.
+In this article, we'll discuss why some microphones need magnetism and why some others do not.
+I'll share mic examples to help illustrate.

 Related article: Why & How Do Headphones Use Magnets?

 As mentioned, dynamic microphone transducers work on the principles of electromagnetism.
 This means that dynamic microphones, in particular, require magnetism to work properly.

 Before discussing the two main types of dynamic mics (moving-coil and ribbon), let's define the main working principle, electromagnetic induction.

 What is electromagnetic induction?
 Electromagnetic induction is the creation of a voltage (electromotive force) across an electrical conductor as the conductor experiences a changing magnetic field.

 Dynamic microphone transducers have permanent magnets built into their cartridges or baffle.
 These magnets provide the magnetic field required for electromagnetic induction.

 Dynamic mics, like all other microphones, have diaphragms that move according to sound waves.
 The diaphragms of dynamic microphones contain the electrically conductive material required for electromagnetic induction.

 As the diaphragm of the dynamic mic moves with varying sound pressure, so too does the conductive material.